The Dangers of Prepackaged Foods

-Ready-to-eat meals are taking over the market with hundreds of frozen food options available to consumers as a quick and “easy” way to make a meal and still enjoy a relatively good flavor, any time of the day.
+Ready-to-eat meals are taking over the market with hundreds of frozen food options available to consumers.
+They’re seen as a quick and “easy” way to make a meal and still enjoy a relatively good flavor, any time of the day.
 But what are the hidden dangers of prepackaged foods?

-Day in and day out, the food industry sells us a huge amount of prepackaged foods with misleading ads which make no reference to the possible consequences that these products could have on your body if consumed on a regular basis.
+Day in, day out, the food industry sells us a huge amount of prepackaged foods with misleading ads.
+These make no reference to the possible consequences that these products could have on your body if consumed on a regular basis.

 The global food industry has plenty of secrets, aimed at creating loyal consumers with no regard for their health.
-However, these secrets have been revealed by researchers, who have discovered the dangers of frequently consuming ready-to-eat meals.
+However, researchers have revealed these secrets, and have discovered the dangers of frequently consuming ready-to-eat meals.

 Highly dangerous foods

 One of the keys to the success of prepackaged foods is that they taste the same from the day you buy them up until their expiration date.
 However, most consumers don’t realize what enables them to keep that delicious flavor.

 The truth is that these foods undergo a series of chemical treatments.
 These treatments add tons of preservatives to keep them fresh and delicious for a longer time.